 Instead, I believe that the San Antonio Spurs would have been the best fit for Chris Paul.
 Paul’s skill set would have matched almost perfectly with Gregg Popovich’s offensive system.
 Other than John Stockton and possibly Jason Kidd and Steve Nash, I do not believe their is a better point guard for the Spurs and Gregg Popovich than Chris Paul.

-By: Zachary Byrd
+Author: Zachary Byrd